DhanashreerNerkar/TenderSubmitter-WPF-Project/README.md

  1. Design WPF Desktop Application.
  2. Setting icon.
  3. Create exe for it.
- 4. Install and Test created exe to run apllication on local machine
+ 4. Install and Test created exe to run application on local machine